es-ude/ElasticNodeMiddleware/docs/InstallationGuide.md

 ## Screen

 For communication purposes we use the full-screen window manager [screen](https://www.gnu.org/software/screen/).

+## Docker

+If you want to use the code with docker like explained in the file [Docker](Docker.md) and your operating system does not include Docker, you have to install it.
+The installation is described at the [docker website](https://docs.docker.com/get-docker/).

 ## Github Repository

 The Elastic Node middleware code is uploaded in a [github repository](https://github.com/es-ude/ElasticNodeMiddleware).